How we Edit Your Wedding Photos

 Our album design team does not take this task lightly.
 Your images are curated and placed into separate stories.
 Using specialized album software, we will layout a design that flows and tells the story of every part of your wedding.

 Our design team will then collaborate directly with Michael for changes and approval on every single album prior to your reveal.

 From here we will set an appointment for you to come in for your album reveal.
 We will show you all of the stories of your day, finalize colors, options, and editing choices on your images prior to sending your album for print.

 Total Time Involved - 7-9 Hours per Album

 Wedding Post-Production Timeline

-As you can see, wedding production can take up to 30+ hours per wedding to deliver a quality product to each and every one of our clients.
-Working with a team of individuals, and splitting tasks allow us to deliver quality results to all of our clients, and still maintain a 2-3 week turnaround time for your images.
+As you can see, wedding production can take up to 40+ hours per wedding to deliver a quality product to each and every one of our clients.
+Working with a team of individuals, and splitting these hours amongst them allow us to deliver quality results to all of our clients, and still maintain a 3 week turnaround time for your images.

-Post production begins the Monday after your wedding, at which time you will receive an e-mail with a link to schedule your reveal and preview.
-From there you can schedule your preview at a time that is convenient to you.
+Post-production begins the Monday after your wedding, at which time you will receive an e-mail with a link to schedule your reveal and album design consultation.
+From there you can schedule your appointment at a time that is convenient to you.
 We recommend bringing your friends and family to the studio to view your images for the first time to a champagne toast provided by our studio in our customized viewing theater.